danaikorre/dsmanufacturing.github.io/faqs.md

 ### Do I qualify for a fee waiver?

 Eligibility criteria for a fee waiver are laid out [here](entry.html).
-S

 ### When is the application deadline

-The Bayes Centre will continue to accept applications for this course till close of play Fri, 21st January 2022.
+The Bayes Centre will continue to accept applications for this course till close of play Fri, 20st January 2022.

 ### Can I also take another course in Bayes' _Data Skills Workforce Development_ portfolio?